dribson/JokeRNG/README.md

 **maxShopRolls**: The maximum number of times a shop can be rerolled.
 This does not use an action.
 The total number of rerolls per shop will be randomized between 0 and this number. *Default*: 3

 **defaultDeck**: If this is set between 1 and 15, will pick the associated deck.
 See the [Balatro Wiki](https://balatrogame.fandom.com/wiki/Decks) page for a refresher.
 Otherwise, picks a random deck out of all 15. *Default*: 0

+**alwaysFiveCards**: Whether the tool should always pick 5 cards when Playing or Discarding a Hand. *Default*: False

 **weightSkipBlind**: The percent chance that the Small Blind or the Big Blind must be skipped. *Default*: 10